ricardobeat/cidoo-abm066-tool/CIDOO_ABM066_SCREEN_PROTOCOL.md

 to preserve the current 48-byte record and replace only offsets `35..41`.

-The custom image metadata boundary inferred from the all-frame path is to preserve the current 48-byte record and replace offsets `33`, `34`, and `46`;
-Windows also refreshes clock offsets `35..41` when it writes this record.
+The custom image metadata boundary inferred from the all-frame path is to preserve the current 48-byte record and replace offsets `34` and `46`.
+Windows also writes offset `33` from an in-memory selector value and refreshes clock offsets `35..41` when it writes this record.
+Live ABM066 testing showed a known-good template with offset `33 = 0`, so a local uploader should preserve offset `33` unless the selector semantics are deliberately being tested.

 On this protocol even a read operation requires sending a HID output report containing command `0x05`.
 That is a non-mutating query at the protocol level,